Boomi vs MuleSoft (2026) Compared

 How much does Boomi cost vs MuleSoft?

-Boomi starts around $50K/year and most mid-market companies pay $75K-$150K annually.
-MuleSoft starts around $75K/year but total costs (platform + implementation + talent) typically reach $200K-$400K in the first year.
-MuleSoft's higher cost reflects deeper API management capabilities and the specialized talent it requires.
+Boomi starts around $50K per year and most mid-market companies pay $75K to $150K annually.
+MuleSoft starts around $75K per year, but total costs (platform plus implementation plus talent) typically reach $200K to $400K in the first year.
+MuleSoft's higher cost reflects deeper API management capabilities and the specialized DataWeave talent it requires.

 Is Boomi easier to use than MuleSoft?